crawlwp/mihdan-index-now/readme.txt

 = 1.1.4 (03.11.2021) =
 * Added support for WooCommerce products and other CPT
-* Fixed pagination bug for Log table
+* Fixed bug with pagination for Log table
 * Fixed bug with duplicate entries in Log table

 = 1.1.3 (02.11.2021) =